-When using ArcMap and defining a layer's definition query, if the shape.area or shape.len attribute is referenced in the 'where' clause but not fully qualified, an underlying Oracle ORA-00904 error is encountered.
+When using ArcMap and defining a layer's definition query, if the shape.area or shape.len attribute is referenced in the WHERE clause but not fully qualified, an underlying Oracle ORA-00904 error is encountered.

 The Oracle parse error occurs because the shape.area or shape.len attribute is not fully qualified with its table name or a table alias in the SQL statement being executed in the database.

 Without fully qualifying the attribute, the shape.area or shape.len attributes are not valid attributes for the table being queried.
-The area and len attributes are properties of the st_geometry type and therefore must be fully qualified with the table alias when referenced within the SQL statement.
+The area and length attributes are properties of the st_geometry type and therefore must be fully qualified with the table alias when referenced within the SQL statement.

-The solution to the error is to fully qualify the shape.area or shape.len attribute in the definition queries 'where' clause.
+The solution to the error is to fully qualify the shape.area or shape.len attribute in the definition queries WHERE clause.

 For example when adding a definition query for a layer named 'water_bodies' in ArcMap, an Oracle parse error with the following syntax is encountered:

 "NATION" = 52 AND "SHAPE.AREA" >= .000010By fully qualifying the attribute with the table name, no error is encountered.

 "NATION" = 52 AND "WATER_BODIES.SHAPE.AREA" >= .000010